G0PLY/DCLXVI_X/README.md

 =======
 Ironman-esk inspired Diablo mod
-Normal difficulty has been tested and probably won't change, NM and Hell have not been fully tested
+Normal difficulty has been tested and probably won't change, NM and Hell have not been fully tested,

+There are some multiplayer issues, game crashes on players who die (loopback is safe from this) and the magic rock quest is broken, Gold and Item drops on death have been disactivated for now...

 --------------------------------------------------------------------------------------------------
-9/18/23 -- Manashield Fix -- Manashield no longer kicks players from the game, ;/,
+9/22/23 -- Bloodmagic Fix -- no longer crashes game when disactivating, bloodmagic now costs zero mana 9/18/23 -- Manashield Fix -- Manashield no longer kicks players from the game, ;/,